dalmo1991/superflexPy/doc/components.rst

 upstream to multiple elements downstream without mixing fluxes.

-Linkers are useful in SuperflexPy because the structure of the unit is defined as an ordered list of elements.
+Linkers are useful in SuperflexPy because the structure of the unit is defined as an ordered list of elements (see :ref:`unit`).
 This means that if we want to connect the first element of a layer to the second element of the following layer (e.g., direct the output from upstream element E1 to downstream element E4, in the example above) we have to insert an additional intermediate layer with a linker that